readium/architecture/other/lcp/README.md

 ### 9/ Open the publication

-## Decrypt a publication

 For each encrypted resource or chunk, the app will call r2-lcp-lib (C++), passing the context previously initialized and the encrypted content as parameters.

 ## Check the print & copy rights

 Each time the user decides to print a page or copy a range of characters, the app will

-### 1/ check the current counter vs the corresponding right
+1/ check the current counter vs the corresponding right.
 The app will verify that the stored counter plus the additional volume to be printed or copied does not exceed the rights expressed in the license.

-### 2/ store the new counter
+2/ store the new counter